nashville-software-school/client-side-mastery/book-2-the-novice/chapters/GIT_BASICS.md

 ![committed](./images/MubF1SNxS2.gif)

-+ `git push -u origin master` to push the latest commit(s) to your repo on GitHub.
-After this longhand command, you can use just `git push`
 + `git log` to see all of your commits for this repo. `q` to quit git log (if log is long enough)

 # Backing Up and Sharing Code on Github